Can Drug Abuse Really Cause Brief Psychotic Disorder?

 In the absence of needed treatment help, these brief episodes continue to weaken the brain’s functional capacity to the point where permanent psychosis takes root.

-If you’re considering getting drug treatment and need help finding a program, call our helpline at to speak with one of our addiction specialists.
+If you’re considering getting drug treatment and need help finding a program, call our helpline at 800-598-5053 (Who Answers?) to speak with one of our addiction specialists.